 Duke Human Vaccine Institute Science Culture and Accountability Plan

-The Mission of the Duke Human Vaccine Institute (DHVI) is to perform the basic and translational research necessary to discover the enabling technology for development of vaccines to prevent global emerging and re-emerging infections.
-Maintaining quality and integrity of basic, translational and clinical research in the DHVI is a central goal and integral to the mission of DHVI.
-The DHVI science culture and accountability plan is underpinned by ten principles.
-All trainees, staff and faculty are expected to follow these 10 principles to maintain the highest standards for work ethics and carrying out research in the DHVI.
+The Mission of the Duke Human Vaccine Institute (DHVI) is to perform basic, translational and clinical research necessary to discover the enabling technologies to prevent and treat global emerging and re-emerging infections.
+Maintaining the quality and integrity of basic, translational and clinical research in the DHVI is integral to our mission.
+The DHVI Science Culture and Accountability Plan (SCAP) is underpinned by ten principles.
+All trainees, staff and faculty are expected to follow these 10 principles to maintain the highest standards for work ethics and research integrity.

-- Creation of a research environment in which research results are open, transparent, and DHVI scientists, trainees and technical staff feel comfortable in discussion of the data generated.
-Communication and trust in each other is the key to an open and transparent environment.
-In addition, the leadership continually reminds DHVI staff that due to the resources that are entrusted to us, that the expectations are similarly great, and there can be no road in any of our activities but the high road.
-This notion is reinforced in all DHVI-wide meetings as well as individual lab meetings.
+1. Maintain an environment in which research results are open and transparent, and DHVI scientists, trainees and technical staff feel comfortable to discuss the data generated.
+Communication and trust is key to an open and transparent research environment.
+The DHVI leadership will continually remind staff that due to the resources entrusted to us, the expectations of us are similarly great.
+In our activities, there can be no road but the high road.
+We will strive to reinforce this principle in all DHVI-wide meetings as well as individual lab meetings.
 All DHVI leadership and faculty will model the highest standards of behavior in the conduct of science.
 To this end, we pledge to discuss the pitfalls of publishing incorrect data, the factors that contribute to scientific fraud, and discuss ways for DHVI members to handle work stress that can lead to scientific misconduct.

-- Create a research environment in which each research team member feels comfortable and supported to say, “I don’t know the answer to the question” and “I made a mistake”.
-This is an expectation by leadership and DHVI leaders guarantee that no employee, trainee or senior staff is criticized for admitting that they made a mistake.
-At DHVI meetings and all lab meetings, DHVI members are told that the only way to becoming an A+ scientist is to be able to admit a mistake and to take corrective action and prevent similar mistakes from occurring in the future.
+2. Create a research environment in which each research team member feels comfortable and supported to say, “I don’t know the answer to the question” and “I made a mistake”.
+DHVI leadership and faculty will guarantee that no trainee or staff member is criticized for admitting that they made a mistake.
+At DHVI-wide meetings and individual lab meetings, DHVI members will be told that the only way to be an A+ scientist is to be able to admit a mistake and to take corrective action and prevent similar mistakes from occurring in the future.
 We pledge to maintain an environment where there will be no shaming of a person who admits that a mistake has been made.
-This mantra has been accepted throughout DHVI and daily the leadership learns of mistakes and their corrections.

-- When key discoveries are made, they are independently replicated by others.
-Key to open science is replication of experimental data and statistical analyses by others.
-At DHVI there is an expectation that all work that is published is replicated in the laboratory that generated the data, and critical discoveries are independently confirmed.
-This independent confirmation of critical discoveries can take the form of another scientist replicating the experiment in a blinded fashion and/or confirmation by a different laboratory group.
-In accordance with the above principle that all data are open and transparent and documented in a timely fashion, DHVI works with statistical teams to review, analyze and apply the most rigorous standards to publication of data.
-DHVI has a consortium of statistical teams comprised of statistical teams at Duke University, Boston University, Statistical Center for HIV/AIDS Research and Prevention (SCHARP), University of North Carolina, and Los Alamos National Laboratory.
-Members of the biostatistics teams that are affiliated with DHVI are involved in all projects from their inception, and are key members of all the project teams.
-Data sets that are relevant to clinical trials and patient care decisions are independently replicated by an independent statistical group.
+6. When key discoveries are made, they are independently replicated by others.
+Another key to open science is replication of experimental data and statistical analyses by others.
+DHVI leadership expects that all published work is replicated in the laboratory that generated the data, and that all critical discoveries are independently confirmed.
+Independent confirmation of critical discoveries can take the form of another scientist replicating the experiment in a blinded fashion and/or confirmation by a different laboratory group.
+DHVI leadership expects that statistical teams will review, analyze and apply the most rigorous standards to publication of data; these teams include both internal DHVI and external statisticians among our collaborators.
+It is expected that statistical and computational experts will be involved in all projects from their inception, and will participate as key members of all project teams.
+Furthermore, data sets relevant to clinical studies, trials, and patient care decisions will be independently analyzed by external statistical reviewers.

-- A mentoring program is in place for all faculty and trainees.
-Each faculty member receives a mentoring letter in the context of a dedicated mentoring session and includes expectations of accountability of science and compliance with all university and federal regulations.
-In addition, Dr. Georgia Tomaras Director of Training and Dr. Bart Haynes, DHVI Director, have an open door policy and encourage all trainees to come meet to review data together and hear concerns either individually or in dedicated forums for communication with trainees in the absence of other senior staff.
-Additionally, each Monday, DHVI holds a 1-hour lunch meeting for trainees to discuss and review the scientific literature and these meetings have included presentations and discussions on data provenance, data reproducibility and best practices for analyzing, reporting and communicating data.
+9. A mentoring program is in place for all faculty and trainees.
+Each faculty member has clearly defined expectations of accountability of science and compliance with all university and federal regulations.
+This is further documented in annual review letters for each faculty member.
+DHVI leadership has an open-door policy and encourages all trainees to meet to review data together and hear concerns either individually or in dedicated forums for communication with trainees in the absence of other senior staff.
+There are dedicated independent meetings for trainees and faculty to review mentoring, scientific literature, and career development.
+In addition, these meetings include discussions of data provenance, data reproducibility and best practices for analyzing, reporting and communicating data.